MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/web-mobile-app.md

 ### How to restrict users from downloading course material on mobile apps

 Download functionality on the mobile app is turned on by default and cannot be disabled.
-However, the downloaded content can only be consumed within the app and are not accessible outside the mobile app.
+However, the downloaded content can only be consumed within the app and is not accessible outside the mobile app.
 This ensures that learners won’t be able to share content with others.

 ### Things to remember while migrating from the Native Android app to PWA